-There were no changes in the Company's approach to capital management during the periods ended March 31, 2017 and 2016.
-The Company is not subject to externally imposed capital requirements.
+There were no changes in the Company's approach to capital management during the years ended December 31, 2017 and 2016.
+As at December 31, 2017, the Company was not subject to externally imposed capital requirements.

-7. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT
+8. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT